 where:

-D is the distance from the baseline and,
+D is the distance from the baseline and 12<D<=41 NM.

-12<D<=41 NM.

 This limitation could be included in the license granted by the flag state and the established procedure for complaint in case of interference, as contained in ITU RR could be applied.

-System specific values to protect land networks systems (GSM and LTE in the 1800 MHz band / LTE in the 2600 MHz band)
+System specific values to protect land networks systems (GSM, LTE and 5G NR non-AAS in the 1800 MHz band / LTE and 5G NR non-AAS in the 2600 MHz (FDD) band)